gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

 **4. Stop the application**

-Before moving on, click here: `clear` to stop the running application.
+Before moving on, press CTRL-C on your terminal window to stop the running application.

 ## Congratulations